Zogir01/smart-waterer/README.md

 The user configuration structure is read at program startup and saved to NVS memory each time the user changes the configuration.

+The web page returned using a GET / request is currently embedded in the code as a single string, but in the future we plan to use the SPIFFS file system to store the web page as a separate file.

 ---

 ## Board Schematic